eleonorerouault/eleonorerouault.github.io/_pages/about.md

 In my job market paper, I explore the very long-run effect of early life exposure to weather shocks on cognitive functions measured after 50 years old in rural China.

-I completed my PhD in economics from the University Paris-Dauphine, PSL (December 2024)
+I completed my PhD in economics at the University Paris-Dauphine, PSL (December 2024)

 **I am on the Job Market 2024-2025**